telerik/xaml-docs/controls/radtreeview/features/animation.md

 # Animation

 By default the RadTreeView control's items are expanded and collapsed with an animation.
 The expand\collapse animations are represented by a __TreeViewExpandCollapseAnimation__ object.
-This class derived from __RadAnimation__ object.
-The animation dirrection is controled by the AnimationType property of the __TreeViewExpandCollapseAnimation__ class.
-So if you want to change the speed of expand\collapse you can use the __AnimationManager.AnimationSelector__ attached property.
+This class derives from __RadAnimation__.
+The animation direction is controlled by the AnimationType property of the __TreeViewExpandCollapseAnimation__ class.
+So if you want to change the speed of the expand\collapse you can use the __AnimationManager.AnimationSelector__ attached property.

 ## Change Animation Speed